acolite/acolite_tools/acolite/Service/README.md

 ## Note
 This is an example service for processing Sentinel-2 and Landsat data for a given site (as defined by latitude, longitude and a box size).
 The acolite_service_run.sh script can be added to a crontab for automated recurring processing, and will activate the named conda environment before running the service script.
-The default acolite environment can be used, after additionally adding the "omnicloudmask" package, e.g.
+The default acolite environment can be used, after additionally adding the "omnicloudmask" package if the cloud_mask option is to be used, e.g.

             conda activate acolite
             conda install -c conda-forge omnicloudmask